ShuiyinLIU/QS_visualization/README.md

 ## Usage: Rscript plot_QC_ggtree.R [options]

-Run this R script in  R/Rstudio Terminal, or on the terminal of your local computer with "Rscript.exe" into environment variable.
+Run this R script in  R/Rstudio Terminal, or on the terminal of your local computer with "Rscript.exe" into environmental variable.

 Run below code for help information on how to use this script, and understand its arguments.